Spelling of Shakespeare's name: Shakespeare's signatures

 Most of these are abbreviated versions of the name, using breviographic conventions of the time.
 This was common practice.
 For example Edmund Spenser sometimes wrote his name out in full (spelling his first name Edmund or Edmond), but often used the abbreviated forms "Ed: spser" or "Edm: spser".

 The three signatures on the will were first reproduced by the 18th-century scholar George Steevens, in the form of facsimile engravings.
-The two relating to the house sale were identified in 1768, and the document itself was acquired by Edmond Malone.
+The two relating to the house purchase were identified in 1768, and the document itself was acquired by Edmond Malone.
 Photographs of these five signatures were published by Sidney Lee.
 The final signature was discovered by 1909 by Charles William Wallace.

 Though not considered genuine, there is a signature on the fly-leaf of a copy of John Florio's translation of the works of Montaigne, which reads "Willm.
 Shakspere"; it was accepted by some scholars until the late 20th century.
 Another possibly authentic signature appears on a copy of William Lambarde's Archaionomia (1568).
 Though smudged, the spelling appears to be "Shakspere".

 Other spellings

 The writer David Kathman has tabulated the variations in the spelling of Shakespeare's name as reproduced in Samuel Schoenbaum's William Shakespeare: A Documentary Life.
 He states that of "non-literary references" in Shakespeare's lifetime (1564–1616) the spelling "Shakespeare" appears 71 times, while "Shakespere" appears second with 27 usages.
 These are followed by "Shakespear" (16); "Shakspeare" (13); "Shackspeare" (12) and "Shakspere" (8).
-There are also many other variations that appear in small numbers or as one-offs.
+There are also many other variations that appear once or in small numbers.
 Critics of Kathman's approach have pointed out that it is skewed by repetitions of a spelling in the same document, gives each occurrence the same statistical weight irrespective of context, and does not adequately take historical and chronological factors into account.

 R.C.
 Churchill notes that name variations were far from unusual in the Elizabethan era:

 Kathman notes that the spelling is typically more uniform in printed versions than in manuscript versions, and that there is a greater variety of spelling in provincial documents than in metropolitan ones.